arc_Logo_PNG_

 Revenue generated from carbon offsets is reinvested into additional emissions reduction projects to further improve performance.

-In 2020 and 2021, we generated approximately $15.8 million in carbon offset revenue.
+In 2022, we reinvested $15.8 million in carbon offset revenues into clean technologies.

 Arc 2022 HO NZ-5973